JEP 505: Structured Concurrency (Fifth Preview)

 Using StructuredTaskScope

-The StructuredTaskScope<T, R> API, where T is the result type of tasks forked in the scope and R is the result type of the join method, is:
+The StructuredTaskScope<T, R> API, where T is the result type of tasks forked in the scope and R is the result type of the join method, can be summarized as:

 public static <T, R> StructuredTaskScope<T, R> open(Joiner<? super T,